ZahidInGit/Java-Assignments/README.md

 12. Open Notepad.

-13. Write the Java code to print Hello, World!.
+13. Write the Java code to print Hello World!.

-14. Save the file as hello.java.
+14. Save the file as HelloWorld.java.

 15. Navigate to the folder where the file is saved.